Rolias/KMeter-macOS/README.md

 Read the manual.

 ### Just How Geeky Are You?
-I'm also including all the validation files so you can validate the meter does what it says it does.
+There is a also a folder of sound files and documentation that allows you to validate the meter.
+I didn't include it because it adds 12 MB to the download.
+You can get all of this from Martin's site.

 ### For the Terminally Curious
 The standalone version doesn't look like a normal Macintosh application.
 The entire project (VST and Standalone) relies on the [JUCE framework](https://www.juce.com/).
 The program also uses the [Fastest Fourier Transform in the West (fftw)](http://www.fftw.org/) library.